langchr86/mini-nas/README.md

 * Configure the destination as `rsync` and use `mini-nas/clang` as host.
 * Use the `qtdsync` user and the corresponding password for authentication.
 * As path you can choose the host name.
 In this example `lang-ct2014`.
-* All the needed subfolders need to be defined in the qtdsync role too.
+* All the needed subfolders need to be defined in the rsync-daemon role too.

 With the scheduling you can control how many times your data is synchronized to the NAS.
 To access old/lost data from your client hosts simply search them in the `share-main`.